a blog

 The Forma Urbis is a really big map, so I’m not sure that there is a good solution.
 This approach provides a good viewing experience and does give some sense of the overall size of the plan.
 Maybe it is the best one can hope for.

 The lighting in the room is problematic.
-When the sun is shining, light and shadows streak across the floor from those south-facing windows, making it a little challenging to get a good view where they hit the floor.
+When the sun is shining, light and shadows streak across the floor from those south-facing windows, making it a little challenging to get a good view where they strike it.
 Reflected light from the shiny floor even noticeably illuminates the wall.
 There are no shades to minimize this.1 The spotlights on the ceiling also create very bright reflections that can impede the view.
 You can move your head around to avoid them, but if you want a photo, you’ll have to try to block them with your hand or with the help of friends.
 Blocking out the shadows from the sun is a little more difficult.

 I’m of two minds about the use of the Nolli map.
 On the one hand, it’s a great map of the city, with similar use of outlines as the Forma Urbis, and a great concern for accuracy.
 In some ways then, it’s a nice complement to the plan, especially where ancient monuments were visible and appear on it.
 The nerdy academic in me loves it.
 On the other hand, it is a few hundred years old and the city has obviously changed a lot in that period.
 For people looking for familiar landmarks, it can be a bit tricky to navigate, especially if what you’re looking for is in one of the many areas that were still vineyards or other unbuilt spaces in the 1700s.
 I don’t know that a set of satellite photos wouldn’t have worked better.